telus-archive/pagerduty-dashboard/README.md

 ## Ideas

+- Play sound on status change (or other event)
+- Display assigned users of failing services/features
 - Dependencies: Allow dependency chains of more than depth 1.
 Dependency failures trickle up the chain:
   - Immediate (distance 1) dependency failures give the dependent a status of `dependency-down` (a status worse than active and better than warning)
   - Upstream (distance >1) dependency failures give the dependent a status of `dependency-degraded` (a status worse than active and better than `dependency-down`)